jundalisay/spblist/content/en/research/sarkar/idea/chapter-03b.md

 - **pass through an object where there is no physical obstruction or hindrance from a subtler wave, that is, subtler waves can pass through cruder waves.**

 Under such circumstances, there is always an adjustment of wavelengths.
-- This results in the creation of physical diversities.
+- **This results in the creation of physical diversities**.

-A proper adjustment of wavelength means adjustment at the 2 pauses of the waves:
+A proper adjustment of wavelength means adjustment at the **2 pauses** of the waves:
 - the sentient pause and
 - the static pause